Lie-orthogonal operators: Elementary properties of Lie-orthogonal operators

 where for each fixed~$k$ the matrix $C^k=(c_{ij}^k)$ is skew-symmetric.
-This condition appears to be the condition of the invariance of the bilinear skew-symmetric form associated with the matrix~$C_k$ with respect to the operator~$J$ for each~$k$.
+It appears to be the condition of the invariance of the bilinear skew-symmetric form associated with the matrix~$C_k$ with respect to the operator~$J$ for each~$k$.
 This implies the system of at most $n^2(n-1)/2$ quadratic inhomogeneous equations for the coefficients of the matrix of the operator~$J$.
-The solution of this system completely describes the set of Lie-orthogonal operators on the Lie algebra~$L$.
+The solution of the system completely describes the set of Lie-orthogonal operators on the Lie algebra~$L$.
 (See Section~\ref{SectionOnDirectCalcOfLieOrtOps} for examples of calculations involving the basis approach.)